REOPENING FREQUENTLY ASKED QUESTIONS:

 Yes, masks are required at all times, including during exercise, for all individuals inside the YMCA facility.
 As staff, you will see us consistently wearing masks and gloves as appropriate for the role in which the staff member is in.
 According to the CDC, masks are a primary tool in helping prevent the spread of COVID-19.

-Following the Executive Order, all individuals in the YMCA facility are required to wear a mask at all times.
+All individuals in the YMCA facility are required to wear a mask at all times.

 The Y does not provide masks for members.